RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/package-aqueduct.resources/aqueduct.resources.google_sheets.md

                 description: str = "") -> TableArtifact
 ```

-Retrieves a spreadsheet from the Google Sheets integration.
+Retrieves a spreadsheet from the Google Sheets resource.

 **Arguments**: